A Learning-Based Control Barrier Function for Car-Like Robots: Toward Less Conservative Collision Avoidance: Preliminaries

-\begin{definition}[Relative Degree \cite{khalil2002nonlinear}] The relative degree of a continuously differentiable function w.r.t. system \labelcref{eq:general-dynamics} is the number of times we need to differentiate it along the dynamics of \labelcref{eq:general-dynamics} until any component of the control input vector $\bm{u}$ explicitly shows. \end{definition}
+In practice, \acp{cbf} often have a high \emph{relative degree}.
+The relative degree of a continuously differentiable function w.r.t. a system is the number of times the function must be differentiated along the system dynamics until the control input explicitly appears.